 Cuckoo Restaurant circa 1970.

-The family has worked hard since to build the Cuckoo into what it is today one of Australia’s most successful restaurants, with 450 seats in three separate dining areas – a place for all to enjoy.
+The family has worked hard since to build the Cuckoo into what it is today one of Australia’s most iconic and successful restaurants, with 450 seats in three separate dining areas – a place for all to enjoy.

 Willi Koeppen was a pioneer in bringing food to television well before anyone had heard of MasterChef.
 At the time Executive Chef at Melbourne’s Chevron Hotel, his first foray into the media world was with radio station 3XY, where he hosted a popular German show.